-Compost gives more life to the soil
+Compost brings more life to the soil

 What is compost?